peacey/split-vpn/README.md

 8. The first time the script runs, it will download the OpenConnect docker container.
 If the container ran successfully, you should see a random string of numbers and letters.
 Warnings about major/minor number can be ignored.

     * If the script ran successfully, check the `openconnect.log` file by running `cat openconnect.log`.
-If the connection is working, you should see that OpenConnect established a connection without errors an that split-vpn ran.
+If the connection is working, you should see that OpenConnect established a connection without errors and that split-vpn ran.

 9. If the connection works, check each client to make sure they are on the VPN by doing the following.